 Our strategic plan for the future involves continuing to develop the best collections in hospitality and tourism in the region, as well as excellent core collections in business and management topics.
 We seek collaborative arrangements with other universities to maximize our access to resources in the most cost-effective manner.
 Our chief focus will always be meeting the learning and teaching needs of EAHM students and faculty subsequently we constantly seek and apply best practices in academic libraries.

+Opening hours

+Monday to Friday

+Saturday

-Opening hours Monday to Friday Saturday Sunday and Public Holidays CLOSED All timings are subject to change.
+Sunday and Public Holidays

 09.00 - 21.00hrs 14.00 - 18.00hrs